Brown & Michaels

 In the Final Order eliminating the Disclosure Document Program, issued on November 3, 2006, the USPTO noted that only 0.04% of the three million patents issued after the program began in 1969 ever referenced a Disclosure Document.
-As to the use of a Disclosure Document to help prove date of conception, the PTO noted that Disclosure Documents were used only about once a decade in interference proceedings, of which 90-300 are declared each year, and such proceedings still required other evidence to prove date of invention.
+As to the use of a Disclosure Document to help prove date of conception, the PTO noted that Disclosure Documents were used only about once a decade in interference proceedings, of which 90-300 were declared each year, and such proceedings still required other evidence to prove date of invention.

 That's a decision you'll have to make based on your own particular circumstances.
 Provisional Applications are not, as they have been billed in some quarters, a cheap alternative to a conventional patent application.
 They do have their advantages, if used properly.

 Note that you cannot file a design patent claiming the benefit of a Provisional Application, so if a design patent is the appropriate form of protection for your invention, you must file a design patent application instead of a provisional.
 If you are in any doubt about whether a design or utility patent is appropriate, consult a professional before filing (preferably Brown & Michaels).